cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 URL.
 This is how Rails confirms this is a valid request instead of being an open endpoint for requests.

-the `@example.com` is the URL for our server, as in the URL for where your app is deployed (not postmark)
+The `@example.com` is the URL for our server, as in the URL for where your app is deployed (not postmark).

 The final portion is the route that goes to the Action Mailbox controller for Postmark.